Skip navigation

-The foods and drinks you choose are important to maintaining a healthy weight.
+The foods and drinks you choose are important for maintaining a healthy weight.
 This article offers advice on making good food choices to manage your weight.

 A Balanced Diet

 For a balanced diet, you should choose foods and drinks that offer good nutrition.
-This keeps your body healthy.
+This helps keep your body healthy.

 Know how many calories your body needs every day.
 A dietitian can help you determine your caloric needs based on your: